Recycling of Tasmanian Hospital Waste

 From June 2013 to March 2014 Envorinex™ ran a trial program with the Tasmanian hospitals which allowed PVC IV bags, masks and tubing to be collected and recycled.

-Following the success of the program Envorinex™ have continued to work with Baxter, who will provide the logistics for collecting and delivering the material to Envorinex™ for recycling.
+Following the success of the program Envorinex™ have continued to work with Baxter, who now provide the logistics for collecting and delivering the material to Welvic for recycling and recompounding in Victoria.